 - Faucets.

 - Electronics.
-Rubbing alcohol is great for electronics because it drys quickly without leaving any residue.
+Rubbing alcohol is great for electronics and your computer keyboard because it drys quickly without leaving any residue.
 Its not great for electronics because it can damage the anti glare protection.

 Leave a Reply